kikiivanov/Python-introduction-to-programming/README.md

 - 👋 Hi, I’m Kristijan Ivanov
-- I'm from Serbia, but I live in Sofia, Bulgaria
+- 🏠 I'm from Serbia, but I live in Sofia, Bulgaria
-- I study at TU - Sofia, Faculty of Computer Systems and Technologies, Computer and Software Engineering
+- 💻 I study Computer and Software Engineering at TU - Sofia, Faculty of Computer Systems and Technologies
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 (It's not time yet)